oplS17projects/English-Dictionary/SOKTHAI_TANG.md

 The search feature funciton is critical to the program to find the location of the definition, pronounciation, example etc... from the nestest JSON file that is returned by the APIs.

-The history database file is providing a way for users to play game.
+The history database file is providing a way for users to play games.
 The word will be save in the file each time users searching a certain vocabulary, it will allow users a way to practice the word by listen to select the word and fill in a sentence.